scala/docs.scala-lang/overviews/collections/concrete-immutable-collection-classes.md

 ## List Maps

 A [ListMap](http://www.scala-lang.org/api/{{ site.scala-version }}/scala/collection/immutable/ListMap.html) represents a map as a linked list of key-value pairs.
 In general, operations on a list map might have to iterate through the entire list.
 Thus, operations on a list map take time linear in the size of the map.
 In fact there is little usage for list maps in Scala because standard immutable maps are almost always faster.
-The only possible difference is if the map is for some reason constructed in such a way that the first elements in the list are selected much more often than the other elements.
+The only possible exception to this is if the map is for some reason constructed in such a way that the first elements in the list are selected much more often than the other elements.

     scala> val map = scala.collection.immutable.ListMap(1->"one", 2->"two")
     map: scala.collection.immutable.ListMap[Int,java.lang.String] =